-An APR is expressed as a percentage and is usually higher than an interest rate, as it factors in other charges related to getting a mortgage.
-APRs were created to make it easier for consumers to compare loans with different rates and costs.
-When you apply for a mortgage and receive a Loan Estimate, you can find your APR on Page 3 of the document.
+APRs make it easier for consumers to compare loans with different rates and fees.
+When you apply for a mortgage and receive a loan estimate, you can find your APR on Page 3 of the document.

-Still, mortgage lenders are required by law to disclose the annual percentage rate in a loan transaction.
+Still, mortgage lenders are required by law to disclose the annual percentage rate in a mortgage transaction.
 This is because it measures the full cost of credit, something that interest rates don’t take into account.
-If you’re comparing two mortgages that have the same interest rate and appear to be similar mortgage products, be sure you also review each loan’s APR.

 |Loan A||Loan B|